How to vote

 Anyone can apply for a postal vote as long as they have registered to vote.

-You must complete an application, providing your signature, this must be your normal signature and not one that has been digitally produced, and your date of birth.
+You must provide your signature as part of the application.
+This must be your normal signature and not one that has been digitally produced and your date of birth.

-You can request an application form by calling the Electoral Services Office or emailing postal.voting@towerhamlets.gov.uk.
+You can also request an application form by calling the Electoral Services Office on 020 7364 0872 or email postal.voting@towerhamlets.gov.uk.

-You can also download a postal application form from the Electoral Commissions website.
+You can also download a from the Electoral Commission website.

-Applications can be sent to the office by post or email postal.voting@towerhamlets.gov.uk.
+Paper applications can be sent to the office by post or by email postal.voting@towerhamlets.gov.uk although applying online is better due to tight election schedules.

 Lost or spoilt postal ballot papers

-If you did not receive your postal pack or have lost or spoilt your ballot paper or postal voting statement, please contact the Electoral Services Office.
+If you do not receive your postal pack or have lost or spoilt your ballot paper or postal voting statement, please contact the Electoral Services Office who will determine if you are entitled to receive a new replacement pack.

 To receive a new pack, you need to come into the Town Hall in person with two forms of identification e.g., your photo ID (passport or driver’s licence) and proof of residence.
 This could be a utility bill or document with your address on it.